EIDA/routing/doc/index.rst

 ---------------------

 A script called ``updateAll.py`` is provided in the package, which can be found in the ``data`` folder.
-This script can download the routing and inventory information for EIDA from an Arclink Server.
+This script can load the local routing information as well as synchronize the remote routes, which are provided by the other EIDA nodes.
 All necessary parameters will be read from the configuration file (``routing.cfg``).
-Namely, the hostname and port of the Arclink server and also a variable specifying whether the routing information should be periodically replaced by the one downloaded from Arclink.
+Namely, the list of data centres, which have data to synchronize.

 When the service starts, checks if there is a file called ``routing.xml`` in the ``data`` directory.
 This file is expected to contain all the information